califano-lab/NaRnEA/README.md

 ## NaRnEA (Nonparametric analytical Rank-based Enrichment Analysis)

 Nonparametric analytical Rank-based Enrichment Analysis (`NaRnEA`) is a novel statistical method created by Griffin et al. for the purpose of performing powerful and accurate gene set analysis.
-To read more about the theory behind `NaRnEA` and how it compares with Gene Set Enrichment Analysis (`GSEA`) and Virtual Inference of Protein-activity by Enriched Regulon analysis (`VIPER`), check out the preprint of the `NaRnEA` manuscript on bioRxiv ([link](https://www.biorxiv.org)).
+To read more about the theory behind `NaRnEA` and how it compares with Gene Set Enrichment Analysis (`GSEA`) and analytical Rank-based Enrichment Analysis (`aREA`), check out the preprint of the `NaRnEA` manuscript on bioRxiv ([link](https://www.biorxiv.org/content/10.1101/2021.10.02.462873v2.full)).

 ## Installing the NaRnEA R package